We humans are obsessed with “time” – and we always have been.

 An example is the Period gene, which was identified in the Drosophila fly in 1971.
 It is one of many clock genes that we share with the lowly fly.
 Heck, we share 50% of our working genes with a banana!

-For a full discussion of our circadian rhythm, please see Chapter 12 entitled “Sleep” in Healthy Boating and Sailing.
+For a full discussion of our circadian rhythm, please see Chapter 12 entitled “Sleep” in my book Healthy Boating and Sailing.
 The master clock is in our brain in an area of the hypothalamus known as the suprachiasmatic nucleus (SCN).
 (Figure 6)

 That has been recognized for some time.
 But only in the last 20 years or so has it been shown that each of our internal organs has its own intrinsic clock with its own schedule of on time and off time.